Fábio Ronaldo

-Fábio Ronaldo da Costa Conceição (born 28 April 2001) is a Portuguese professional footballer who plays as a winger for Rio Ave.
+Fábio Ronaldo da Costa Conceição (born 28 April 2001) is a Portuguese professional footballer who plays as a winger for Ekstraklasa club Motor Lublin.

 Professional career

 Fábio Ronaldo is a youth product of Leixões, Dragon Force, Porto, Palmeiras FC, Boavista, Sporting CP and Rio Ave.
-He began his senior career with the Rio Ave reserves in the 2020-21 season.
+He began his senior career with the Rio Ave reserves in the 2020–21 season.
 He made his professional debut with Rio Ave in a 1–1 Liga Portugal 2 tie with Farense on 15 August 2021.
 He signed his first professional contract with Rio Ave on 26 August 2021, tying him to the club until 2026.

+In January 2025, Ronaldo moved to Estrela da Amadora.
+On 8 September 2025, he signed with Polish club Motor Lublin on a deal until June 2027.